pjotrp/biolib/contrib/README.txt

   cvs login # pwd cvs
   git cvsimport -v -d $CVSROOT -C EMBOSS emboss/emboss

+or if you have a special branch (which you should have on update, to make sure everything works):

+  git cvsimport -o branch -v -d $CVSROOT -C EMBOSS emboss/emboss

-Do not change the code in this tree - it is a copy.
+After updating from CVS avoid changing the code a ./contrib tree - it is a copy.

 Note: this is up for reconsideration.
-Could well be we end up using tarballs, as EMBOSS faithfully keeps all versions.
+Could well be we end up using tarballs, as EMBOSS faithfully keeps all versions online.

+For Bio++ a similar checkout is done:

+  export CVSROOT=:pserver:anoncvs@kimura.univ-montp2.fr:/usr/local/cvsroot ; cvs login ; git cvsimport -v -d $CVSROOT -C numcalc numcalc